-Contract or Partner Name: Center for Employment Opportunities (CEO) Total Cost of Agreement: \$341,000; match is paid by partner Eligible for 75 percent reimbursement for E&T Services for ITOs: □Yes ⊠ No New Partner: □ Yes ⊠ No
+Contract or Partner Name: Goodwill industries meetings to discuss new policy and procedures and to hear concerns from the agency.
+The E&T team will conduct site visits and facilitate meetings either in person or virtual on a more consistent schedule such as every other month.
+Total Cost of Agreement: \$139,185 Eligible for 75 percent reimbursement for E&T Services for ITOs: □ Yes ⊠ No New Partner: □ Yes ⊠ No